fabfog/dxbox-docs/docs/use-less-react/api/classes/serializable-class.md

 }
 ```

-If the class is missing either `hydrate` or `dehydrate`, a warning or error can be triggered at runtime or build time, depending on configuration.
+If the class is missing either `serialName`, `hydrate` or `dehydrate`, a warning or error will be triggered at build time.
+Please note what follows:
+1. the value of `serialName` can be whatever you want
+2. you should define `serialName` as `readonly` so it cannot be changed by accident
+3. you should define `serialName` as `string` or TypeScript will infer its value as its type (because it's static)
+4. when adding a class to `serializableClassesRegistry`, use `serialName` as key (see below)

 ### Properties
 | Property | Type | Description |